 - In your Statement of Purpose (no more than 2 pages) answer the following questions:

 1) What question in bioinformatics interests you most?

 2) Describe your research experience(s) (include information on any publications).

 3) This statement is also a means of helping us match your academic and research interests with those of our faculty and should only contain details that will aid the Admissions Committee in evaluating your application.

 - Your CV should cover relevant skills and experience for bioinformatics, including URL links to research or software projects you have worked on.

-1) uploaded as part of your online application (unofficial ones only)
+- 1) uploaded as part of your online application (unofficial ones only)

-2) final, official transcripts only mailed to the Bioinformatics program.
-While you may upload unofficial copies of your transcripts as part of your application, send official transcripts directly to Bioinformatics.
+2) final, official transcripts only mailed to the Bioinformatics program (If and only if you have been admitted to UCLA by Bioinformatics IDP and/or Graduate Division).
 One official transcript is required, in the original language, from each academic institution you have attended.
 (If English is not the original language, also provide one official copy in an authorized, complete, and exact English translation).
 Final, Official Transcripts can be emailed by your institutions (not you) to BioinformaticsPhD@lifesci.ucla.edu or they can be mailed to Bioinformatics at the following address:

 611 Charles E. Young Dr. East